shlokparsekar27/Multilingual-News-App/README.md

 ## Project Overview

 ZapNews provides a streamlined way to consume news from various sources.
 It fetches real-time news articles via RSS feeds, leverages the **Gemini API** for concise, numbered bullet-point summaries, and offers a convenient way to translate these summaries using Google Translate.
-The application features a clean, responsive user interface built with Tailwind CSS.
+The application features a clean, responsive user interface built with CSS.

 ---